The Latest Heat Pump Statistics (updated June 2023)

 UK Heat Pump Statistics

 The UK has fewer heat pumps as a proportion of the population compared to the EU.
-However, new policies like the Energy Security Bill aim to incentivise people to make the switch and massively increase the number of heat pumps.
+New policies like the Energy Security Bill aim to incentivise people to make the switch and massively increase the number of heat pumps.
+In addition, declining North Sea gas production means the UK will need to import 60% more of its gas by 2035, making the need for greater energy security and alternative heating solutions all the more urgent.

 • The UK currently has just 412 heat pumps per 100,000 people.

-• The UK heat pump market nearly doubled in 2021, with manufacturers ordering a total of 67,000 units for the year.
+• The UK heat pump market nearly doubled in 2021.

 • Between 2021-2022, heat pump sales increased by 40%, equating to over 17,000 more heat pumps installed compared to 2021.